bartvermijlen/wm-typescript-challenge/user-stories/navigation.md

 ```
 As a user
-I can see a response navigation
+I can see a responsive navigation
 So I can browse the website on my phone
 ```